 What can I put in the indoor composter?

-It is even more of a challenge for those who live in an apartment and who are interested in indoor composting, but are afraid of the inconvenience it can cause
+This is even more of a challenge for those who live in a flat and have an interest in indoor composting, but are afraid of the inconvenience it can cause

 To make it easier for you, we've put together this little guide that explains what you should and shouldn't put in an indoor composter like the one Greenzy offers.
 Yes, not all kitchen waste goes into an indoor composter.